-This feature is not yet available for self-signup accounts.
+This feature may not be available in the Basic plan.
 To learn more, please contact your Mavenoid representative.

 Enable the desired languages for your organization